andersonzambeli/compiladores_2023_1/README.md

 # Config

-Change file `test` in the moment
+Change file `test.lcc`

 # Result

-the result will be printed but an example is present on file test_result
+The result will be printed but an example is present on file test_result.